10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 What happens if I am offered an appointment?

-If you rise to the top of the Register, based on the hiring needs of the Foreign Service, you may receive an offer of employment.
-This often entails relocating to Washington, D.C. with short amount of notice in order to begin training.
-You may decline the first offer of employment.
-If you decline a second offer, however, your name will be removed from the Register.
-In rare cases, such as a military deployment or other overseas obligation to the U.S. government, you may be eligible to defer your appointment.
-These cases are not common.
+If you rise to the top of the ranked order Register of cleared candidates for your specialty, based on the hiring needs of the Foreign Service, you may receive an offer of employment.
+This often entails relocating to Washington, D.C. with short amount of notice to begin training.
+You may decline the first offer of employment, however, there is no guarantee that you will receive a second offer, as the register is fluid and score-based, changing daily as candidates are added and removed.
+If you decline a second offer, your name will be removed from the ranked order Register, and your candidacy will be discontinued.
+In rare cases, such as a military deployment or other overseas obligation to the U.S. government, you may be eligible to defer your appointment, and you would need to promptly notify the Registrar's Office.

-New DSS Security Engineering Officer Candidates begin their careers with a six-week orientation program at the Foreign Service Institute in Arlington, VA.
+New DSS Security Engineering Officer Candidates begin their careers with a six-week orientation program at the National Foreign Affairs Training Center in Arlington, VA.
 The focus of the orientation is on introducing new employees to the structure and function of the Department and its role in the development and implementation of U.S. foreign policy; developing an understanding of the terms of employment; and enhancing core skills needed by all Foreign Service employees.

 REQUIRED TRAINING